 Defendant PATRICIA GREEN managed the Green Businesses' day-to-day operations, and was primarily responsible for approving expenses, signing checks, and wiring funds from the bank accounts of the Green Businesses. - 4.
-The "Green Businesses" included the following .
-California corporations and unincorporated businesses that defendants GERALD GREEN and PATRICIA GREEN owned and operated in Beverly Hills, California: Film Festival Management, Inc. ("FFM"); SASO Entertainment ("SASO"); Artist Design Corp. ("Artist Design"); International Fashion Consultant, Inc. ("IFC"); Flying Pen, Inc. ("Flying Pen"); and entities doing business as "Creative Ignition," "Ignition," and "International Festival Consultants."
+The "Green Businesses" included the following California corporations and unincorporated businesses that defendants GERALD GREEN and PATRICIA GREEN owned and operated in Beverly Hills, California: Film Festival Management, Inc. ("FFM"); SASO Entertainment ("SASO"); Artist Design Corp. ("Artist Design"); International Fashion Consultant, Inc. ("IFC"); Flying Pen, Inc. ("Flying Pen"); and entities doing business as "Creative Ignition," "Ignition," and "International Festival Consultants."
 The "Green Businesses" also included Festival of Festivals ("FOF"), a business entity belonging to an associate of defendants GERALD GREEN and PATRICIA GREEN, but in the name of which defendants GERALD GREEN and PATRICIA GREEN did business and received and transferred funds.
 As entities that had their principal place of business in the United States, and that were organized under the laws of a State of the United States, the Green Businesses were "domestic concerns" as that term was defined in the FCPA.
 The Green Businesses were used as vehicles to help obtain contracts and subcontracts to provide goods and services for media and entertainment projects to the government of the Kingdom of Thailand.

 5. The Tourism Authority of Thailand ("TAT") was a government agency of the Kingdom of Thailand.
 The TAT administered and funded contracts to promote tourism, including the annual Bangkok International Film Festival ("BKKIFF"), public relations services, a logo for the TAT, and websites, calendars, and videos featuring Thailand.
-The TAT received from the Kingdom of Thailand a yearly budget equivalent to millions of United States dollars to disburse for the operations of the BKKIFF, and smaller amounts to fund the other TAT contracts.
-The TAT also controlled an entity that was an instrumentality of the Thai
+The TAT had a yearly budget equivalent to millions of United States dollars to disburse for the operations of the BKKIFF, and smaller amounts to fund the other TAT contracts.
+The TAT also controlled an entity that was an instrumentality of the Thai government, namely, the Thailand

-27 28 government, namely, the Thailand Privilege Card Co., Ltd. ("TPC").
-The TPC administered and funded contracts for consulting, creative design, public relations, and promotional books for an "elite privilege card" for foreigners.
+Privilege Card Co., Ltd. ("TPC LTD").
+The TPC LTD administered and funded contracts for consulting, creative design, public relations, and promotional books for an "elite privilege card" for foreigners.

-- The person referred to herein as the "Governor" was the 6. senior government officer of the TAT from in or about 2002 until in or about 2006.
+- 6. The person referred to herein as the "Governor" was the senior government officer of the TAT from in or about 2002 until in or about 2006.
+The Governor was responsible for the process of selecting the businesses that would provide goods and services to the TAT and TPC LTD, and for the disbursement of TAT and TPC LTD funds to those businesses.
 As an officer and employee of a department, agency, and instrumentality of a foreign government, the Governor was a "foreign official" as that term was defined in the FCPA.
-For TAT and TPC contracts, the Governor was involved in the selection of the businesses that would provide goods and services, and in the disbursement of TAT and TPC funds.
-From in or about late 2006 to in or about 2007, the Governor, although no longer in her prior position at the TAT, acted in an official capacity on behalf of the TAT as an "advisor," and therefore was still a "foreign official" as that term was defined in the FCPA. - The person referred to herein as the "Daughter" was a Thai citizen and the daughter of the Governor.
-In or about 2004, the Daughter was also an employee of the TPC, the TAT instrumentality.
-The Daughter received, for the benefit of the Governor, payments from the Green Businesses paid in connection with the award and maintenance of contracts for the BKKIFF, the TPC, calendars, a video, the website, and public relations. - The person referred to herein as the "Friend" was a 8.
-Thai citizen and a friend of the Governor.
-The Friend also received, for the benefit of the Governor, payments from the Green Businesses paid in connection with the award of contracts for the BKKIFF and the TPC.
+From in or about late 2006 to in or about 2007, the Governor, although no longer in her prior position at the TAT, acted in an official capacity on behalf of the TAT as an "advisor," and therefore was still a "foreign official" as that term was defined in the FCPA. - 7.
+The person referred to herein as the "Daughter" was a Thai citizen and the daughter of the Governor.
+In or about 2004, the Daughter was also an employee of the TPC LTD. - 8.
+The person referred to herein as the "Friend" was a Thai citizen and a friend of the Governor.